anamariabrinza/PAD_labs/docs/protocol-specs.md

 ## Description of the `notibroker` protocol

-The protocol for the system `notibroker` is based on JSON.
+The protocol for the system `notibroker` is based on JSON and it's the protocol taken from the demo presented.
 `notibroker` exposes the following commands:

 - `send` - send a message to the queue;